LyonSyonII/buildstr/buildstr/TYPES_NOT_IMPLEMENTED.md

 - `std::fmt::Formatter`
 - `std::fmt::Write`

+- `std::fs::DirBuilder`
+  It only has one field `recursive`, but it's private.

 - `std::future::PollFn<F>`
   Can be trivially built with `std::future::poll_fn`, but the function cannot be obtained at runtime.